thecarmechanic/cse15l-lab-reportswi24/labreport1.md

 3. **With a path to a file as an argument**
    When `cd` is used with a path to a file as an argument, an error is thrown that alerts us the path is not a directory.
 This is because `cd` is used to switch the current working directory we're in, which is not applicable to files.
    When `ls` is used with a path to a file as an argument, merely the file name will be returned.
 This is because files are the metaphorical end of the file structure - there is nothing nested inside them, so `ls` just returns the file name specified.
+   When `cat` is used with a path to a file as an argument, the contents of the file is printed to the terminal.
+If multiple file paths are listed, it prints the contents of all the files.
+Finally `cat` works, because it's meant to be used on files!